-The resistance band medicine ball chest pass exercise is going to work on strengthening the players upper body, but it is also going to work on a specific basketball movement.
-It is going to train the player to be strong with the ball when making a chest pass, and also just holding onto the ball and keeping from being stripped when a defender is reaching and grabbing for the ball.
+The resistance band medicine ball chest pass exercise will work on strengthening the player’s upper body, but it is also going to work on a specific basketball movement.
+It will train the player to be strong with the ball when making a chest pass and just holding onto the ball and keeping from being stripped when a defender is reaching and grabbing for the ball.

-As a basketball coach or player you want to make sure that when you are in the weight room, you are doing basketball specific exercises that are going to translate over onto the court.
-For example, body builders and basketball players don’t lift the same way because they aren’t trying to accomplish the same goals.
-You want to supplement your on court basketball training with exercises that are going to help you become faster, quicker, and more explosive.
+As a basketball coach or player, you want to make sure that you are doing basketball-specific exercises that will translate over onto the court when you are in the weight room.
+For example, bodybuilders and basketball players don’t lift the same way because they aren’t trying to accomplish the same goals.
+You want to supplement your on-court basketball training with exercises that will help you become faster, quicker, and more explosive.

 Exercise Name: Resistance Band Medicine Ball Chest Pass Exercise